liberapay/liberapay.com/README.md

 The GITHUB_* keys are for a gittip-dev application in the Gittip organization on Github.
 It points back to localhost:8537, which is where Gittip will be running if you start it locally with `make run`.
+Similarly with the TWITTER_* keys, but there they required us to spell it `127.0.0.1`.

 The DYLD_LIBRARY_PATH thing is to get psycopg2 working on Mac OS with EnterpriseDB's Postgres 9.1 installer.
+You might not need it.

 Setting up the Database